The biggest science and engineering festival in Manitoba is back!

 There are 4 shows happening on May 9!
 The Chemistry Show, Physics Show, and Planetarium Show all require tickets.
 To learn more, please visit our website.
 The Prairie Wildlife Rehabilitation Centre Show does not require a ticket.
 Join us to learn more about Manitoba's amazing wildlife, how to support nature, and meet the stars of the show, the animal ambassadors!

 All these locations can be found on the Science Rendezvous map, available online and printed on a large scale on-site.
-For available parking, please visit our website.
+For more information, please visit our website.

 See you on May 9!